Chapter 14 : Progression

 Alanna laughed.
 “I know,” she said.
 “Speaking of which, all of this is distracting me from my essay.”
 She flailed her hands for emphasis.
 “So let’s stop talking now.”

-The next couple of weeks were nothing out of the ordinary, except the practice sessions for Apparition started for the people who would be taking their tests in April, which included Mandy and Charlotte.
-Other than that, life went on as normal; it rained a lot as spring came around the corner, we went to classes, Mandy saw Persephone and Sirius together in the hallway twice and talked about it a lot.
+The next couple of weeks were nothing out of the ordinary, except the practice sessions for Apparition started for the people who would be taking their tests in early May, which included Mandy and Charlotte.
+Other than that, life went on as normal; it rained a lot as spring came around the corner, we went to classes, and the escaped dementors were apprehended by the Ministry after ripping up loads of trees.

 The last Saturday in March, James came up to talk to Mandy, Charlotte and me as we were leaving breakfast.
 “I don’t know if you know, but tomorrow is my birthday!” he exclaimed.
 How would we not know?
 He’d been talking about it for over a month.
 He continued, “There’s going to be some festivities in the Gryffindor common room tomorrow night, and you’re invited.
 Consider yourselves very lucky and special, because I’ve never invited Slytherins.
 There will be Firewhisky.
 See you there!”
 He bounded off down the hall.

-James was by the window telling a story, surrounded by a small crowd.
-He was quite the entertainer, and thoroughly enjoying himself.
-I decided to wait until a bit later in the evening to wish James a happy birthday, because he seemed too occupied at the moment, so Mandy and I found Remus and talked to him.
-I asked him how they’d managed to get so much stuff from Hogsmeade, but he refused to tell.
+James was by the window surrounded by a small crowd including Peter; as quite the entertainer, James was thoroughly enjoying himself.
+I decided to wait until a bit later in the evening to wish him a happy birthday, because he seemed too occupied at the moment, so I found Remus and Sirius and talked to them instead.
+I asked how they’d managed to get so much stuff from Hogsmeade, but they refused to tell.
 After a short while, Lily Evans came up to join us.

-Mandy greeted someone walking through the portrait hole and went off to chat with her, so I talked with Remus and Lily a bit longer and then wandered around mingling, until I found Sirius, who was sitting with his legs up on a table, his chair leaning back at a precarious angle.
+Sirius disappeared off into the crowd, but Remus, Lily and I caught up for a bit until we all split off and mingled among the crowd; I found Sirius sitting with his legs up on a table, his chair leaning back at a precarious angle.
 He had something in his hand and was prodding it with his wand, making it click.

-“Shouldn’t you be up there in the center of attention with James, making a fool of yourself like always?”
-I asked him.
+“Ugh,” I groaned.
+“Shouldn’t you be up there in the centre of attention with James, making a fool of yourself like always?”

 He ignored my question and put the object into his pocket.
 “We haven’t seen you for a while!
 Has Mr. Prefect replaced us?”
 He put his hands behind his head and leaned his chair back even more.
 If he fell all the way backward, I would do nothing but laugh at him.

 I rolled my eyes.
-“It’s not my fault you haven’t seen me, you’ve been too occupied with Persephone.
-You keep going on about me dating a prefect, but Persephone is a prefect too, you know.”
+“It’s not my fault you haven’t seen me, you’ve been too occupied planning out whatever secret it is you won’t tell me about.
+And you keep going on about me dating a prefect, but one of your best friends is a prefect too, you know.”

 “No need to get worked up over it.”